Sife-ops/redbook/README.md

 ## todo

 1.
+  - vote on predictions in web
+  - user summary in web
   - bug can't /prediction judge add user with no avatar!!!
   - user predictions page
   - update packages